trsong/trsong.github.io/_posts/2021-08-01-DailyQuestionsAug.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Aug 17, 2021 \[Easy\] Height-balanced Binary Tree
+---
+> **Question:** Given a binary tree, determine whether or not it is height-balanced.
+A height-balanced binary tree can be defined as one in which the heights of the two subtrees of any node never differ by more than one.

 ### Aug 16, 2021 \[Easy\] Zombie in Matrix
 ---
 > **Question:** Given a 2D grid, each cell is either a zombie 1 or a human 0.
 Zombies can turn adjacent (up/down/left/right) human beings into zombies every hour.
 Find out how many hours does it take to infect all humans?